-Bone infection are more common cats than dogs due to cat bites during fighting.
-Entire male cats are at greater risk of developing puncture wounds from cat fights, and cats with compromised immune systems (such as FIV or FeLV) are more vulnerable to developing bacterial or fungal infections, however osteomyelitis can occur in cats of any age, sex and health status.
+Bone infection is more common cats than dogs due to cat bites during fighting.
+Entire male cats are at greater risk of developing puncture wounds from cat fights, and cats with compromised immune systems (such as FIV or FeLV) are more vulnerable to developing bacterial or fungal infections, however, osteomyelitis can occur in cats of any age, sex, and health status.

 What are the causes of bone infections in cats?